 Make-up exams will not be given unless the student has coordinated with the instructor prior to the exam.
-Late work for whatever reason will incur a penalty unless otherwise indicated by the instructor.
+You have "late passes" available for the OHM Lumen homework.
+If you miss a scheduled due date, you may use your "late passes".